trick77/dockerflix/README.md

 This so-called DNS unblocking approach differs vastly from a VPN.

 Since my [other  DNS unblocking project](https://github.com/trick77/tunlr-style-dns-unblocking) wasn't easy to install and hard to maintain, I came up with a new variant using [dlundquist's](https://github.com/dlundquist) [sniproxy](https://github.com/dlundquist/sniproxy) instead of HAProxy.
-To make the installation a breeze, I boxed the proxy into a Docker container and wrote a small, Python-based Dnsmasq configuration generator.
-And voilà: DNS-unblocking as a service (DAAS) ;-)
+To make the installation a breeze, I boxed the proxy into a Docker container and wrote a small, Python-based Dnsmasq/BIND configuration generator.
+And voilà: DNS-unblocking as a service (DaaS) ;-)

 Thanks to sniproxy's ability to proxy requests based on a wildcard/regex match it's now so much easier to add support for a service.
 Now it's usually enough to just add the main domain name to the proxy and DNS configuration and Dockerflix will be able to hop the geo-fence in most cases.
 Since most on-demand streaming media providers are using an off-domain CDN for the video stream, only web site traffic gets sent through Dockerflix.
 A few exceptions may apply though, notably if the stream itself is geo-fenced.

+Dockerflix provides scripts to create zone files for Dnsmasq and BIND.
+Please be aware that Dockerflix doesn't come with a recursive DNS resolver.
+I'm assuming you're setting up a private DNS resolver at home, either using your router or some Linux mini computer like the Raspberry Pi.
+Open resolvers pose a significant threat to the global network infrastructure.
+Please see [here](http://www.openresolverproject.org/) for more information why it's a big no-no.

 ## Docker installation